adamhope/rpi-basilisk2-sdl2-nox/README.md

 ```
 When the script ends, it will run Basilisk II automatically but you can also manually start by typing `BasiliskII`.
 Enjoy!

-### Optional: Boot Raspbian Directly into Basilisk II with a 5-Second Abort Option
+### Optional: Starting Basilisk II automatically.

-These instructions will guide you to configure your Raspberry Pi running Raspbian to **boot directly into Basilisk II** after a **5-second delay**, with an option for the user to **abort by pressing any key**.
+These instructions will guide you to configure your Raspberry Pi running Raspbian to **boot directly into Basilisk II** after a **5-second delay** for a more seamless experience.

 #### Step 1: Auto-Start Basilisk II